magnuschatt/busbus/README.md

 ### Frontend
 The frontend is a SPA (Single-Page-App) built using a homemade framework.
-The frontend could have been hosted on a separate container (such as a Node.js), but because Heroku's free account only allows for a single host, the frontend is served by the backend.
+The frontend could be hosted on a separate container (such as a Node.js), but because Heroku's free account only allows for a single host, the frontend is served by the backend.
 The responsibilities of the frontend are:
 * Register the geo location of the user.
 * Connect to the backend and retrieve nearest stops + departure predictions.